1. Option ” Show Formulas ” in Excel

 2. Options ‘ Show formulas in cells instead of their results ‘

 In Excel 2010, Excel 2013, and Excel 2016, go to File> Options.
 In Excel 2007, click Office Button> Excel Options.

 Select Advanced On the left pane, scroll down to the Display options for this worksheet and select the Show formulas in cells option instead of their results.

-At first glance, this might seem like a longer way, but you may find it useful when you want to display formulas in several Excel worksheets, in currently open workbooks.
-In this case, you just need to select the sheet name from the drop-down list and check the option Display options for this worksheet for each sheet.
+At first glance, this might seem like a long way, but you may find it useful when you want to display formulas in several Excel worksheets in currently open workbooks.
+In this case, you need to select the sheet name from the drop-down list and check the option Display options for this worksheet for each sheet.

 3. Excel keyboard shortcut for displaying formulas

-ThemiddleShow Formulas shortcutshows cell values and formulas.
-To get back a formula result, simply press the shortcut key again.
+The ThemiddleShow Formulas shortcut shows cell values and formulas.
+To get back a formula result, press the shortcut key again.

 Note.
-Whichever method you use above, Microsoft Excel will display all formulas of current workbook.
-To display the formulas in other worksheets and workbooks, you’ll need to repeat the process for each individual page.
+Whichever method you use above, Microsoft Excel will display all formulas of the current workbook.
+To display the formulas in other worksheets and workbooks, you’ll need to repeat each page’s process.

 How to print formulas in Excel

-If you want to print formulas in your Excel spreadsheet instead of printing the calculated results of those formulas, just use any of the 3 methods todisplay formulas in cells, then print spreadsheet as you would normally print your Excel files ( File> Print).
+If you want to print formulas in your Excel spreadsheet, instead of printing the calculated results of those formulas, use any of the three methods to display formulas in cells.
+Then print the spreadsheet as you would typically print your Excel files ( File> Print).